 For report output files in Excel, HTML, TXT, and RTF, they can automatically find the TTF fonts from the system's Font directory to display the fonts correctly.
-However, to avoid any discrepancy in the report output, if you want to deliver the report results in these formats, you should choose the TTF fonts that are common on the Windows systems.
+However, to avoid any discrepancy in the report outputs, if you want to deliver the report results in these formats to report users, you are recommenced to choose the TTF fonts that are commonly on the Windows systems.
 If you have to use fonts that do not exist in the client's system, you can choose the embedded TTF font solution as shown below.

 To view PDF outputs with other character sets, for example, Chinese fonts, you need to install special language packages.
 Also, if you design reports with fonts that are not within Acrobat's internal fonts, Acrobat maps them differently.
-The above two cases cause trouble to users when they view or print a report with Acrobat Reader.
+The above two cases cause trouble to report users when viewing or printing a report with Acrobat Reader.
 However, different from Excel, HTML, TXT, and RTF, PDF enables the embedding of the font description within a file.
 Logi Report therefore provides the embedded TTF font solution for PDF outputs.
 You can find it extremely helpful in the following cases:

 - When you select TTF fonts to design a report, and these fonts are not within the client's existing font systems.

-- When you have used the TTF and Acrobat Reader has to be updated with the language extension package to view the result, but you do not want to trouble users with it.
+- When you have used the TTF and Acrobat Reader has to be updated with the language extension package to view the result, but you do not want to trouble the end user with it.